Alan Smithee

 Alan Smithee (also Allen Smithee) is an official pseudonym used by film directors who wish to disown a project.
-Coined in 1968 and used until it was formally discontinued in 2000, it was the sole pseudonym used by members of the Directors Guild of America (DGA) when directors, dissatisfied with the final product, proved to the satisfaction of a guild panel that they had not been able to exercise creative control over a film.
-The director was also required by guild rules not to discuss the circumstances leading to the movie or even to acknowledge being the project's director.
+Coined by the Directors Guild of America in 1968, it was used until 2000 when it was largely discontinued.
+It was the sole pseudonym used by DGA members who were, on paper, directors of a film but were dissatisfied with the final product and able to prove to a guild panel that they had not been able to exercise creative control over its filming process.
+The director was also required by guild rules not to discuss the circumstances leading to the move or even to acknowledge being the project's director.
+The Alan Smithee credit has also been adopted for direction credit disputes in television, music videos and other media.

 History

 Before 1968, DGA rules did not permit directors to be credited under a pseudonym.
 This was intended to prevent producers from forcing them upon directors, which would inhibit the development of their résumés.
 The guild also required that the director be credited, in support of the auteur theory, which posits that the director is the primary creative force behind a film.

 The Smithee pseudonym was created for use on the film Death of a Gunfighter, released in 1969.
 During its filming, lead actor Richard Widmark was unhappy with director Robert Totten and arranged to have him replaced by Don Siegel.
 Siegel later estimated that he had spent 9 to 10 days filming, while Totten had spent 25 days.
 Each had roughly an equal amount of footage in Siegel's final edit, but Siegel made clear that Widmark had effectively been in charge the entire time.
 When the film was finished, Siegel did not want to take the credit for it and Totten refused to take credit in his place.
 The DGA panel hearing the dispute agreed that the film did not represent either director's creative vision.

-The original proposal was to credit the fictional "Al Smith", but the name was deemed too common and was already in use within the film industry.
+The original proposal was to credit the fictional "Al Smith".
+However, the name was deemed too common and was already in use within the film industry.
 The last name was first changed to "Smithe", then "Smithee", which was thought to be distinctive enough to avoid confusion with similar names but without drawing attention to itself.
 Critics praised the film and its "new" director, with The New York Times commenting that the film was "sharply directed by Allen Smithee who has an adroit facility for scanning faces and extracting sharp background detail," and Roger Ebert commenting, "Director Allen Smithee, a name I'm not familiar with, allows his story to unfold naturally."

-Following its coinage, the pseudonym "Alan Smithee" was applied retroactively to Fade In (also known as Iron Cowboy), a film starring Burt Reynolds and directed by Jud Taylor, which was first released before the release of Death of a Gunfighter.
+Following its coinage, the pseudonym "Allen Smithee" was applied retroactively to Fade In (also known as Iron Cowboy), a film starring Burt Reynolds and directed by Jud Taylor, which was first released before the release of Death of a Gunfighter.
 Taylor also requested the pseudonym for City in Fear (1980) with David Janssen.
 Taylor commented on its use when he received the DGA's Robert B. Aldrich Achievement Award in 2003: